BisMillah

 • Exercise their rights under the law without retaliation, including reporting an injury or raising health and safety concerns with their employer or OSHA.
 If a worker has been retaliated against for using their rights, they must file a complaint with OSHA as soon as possible, but no later than 30 days.

-To book in-house trainings Virtual or Face to Face, please contact Mr. Rizwan Ahmed – Business Development Manager
+To book in-house training Virtual or Face to Face, please contact Miss.
+Rahma Butt – Business Development Manager (Corporate)

 WhatsApp